TVAO/aws-ml-engineer-sagemaker-nanodegree/3 - Image Classification/README.md

 Plot showing the cross entropy loss during training and testing:
 ![Loss](images/loss.png "Loss")

-The loss is not smooth and very spiky
+The loss is not smooth and very spiky.
+Also, it seems to start overfitting so maybe we should use fewer steps.
-I suppose we could address it by trying out other batch sizes with shuffling our experimenting more with the network architecture.
+I suppose we could also try out other batch sizes with shuffling and experiment with other network architectures.

 ### Results